Rutas de Toledo

 From the earliest days of the Visigothic occupation, the current site of the cathedral has been a centre of worship.
-During Muslim rule, it contained Toledo's central mosque, destroyed in 1085.
-Dating from the 13th century and essentially a Gothic structure, the cathedral is nevertheless a melting pot of styles, including Mudéjar and Renaissance.
+During Muslim rule, it contained Toledo's central mosque, converted into a church in 1085, but ultimately destroyed 140 years later.
+Dating from the 1220s and essentially a Gothic structure, the cathedral was rebuilt from scratch in a melting pot of styles, including Mudéjar and Renaissance.
 The Visigothic influence continues today in the unique celebration of the Mozarabic Rite, a 6th-century liturgy that was allowed to endure after Cardinal Cisneros put its legitimacy to the test by burning missals in a fire of faith; they survived more or less intact.
 The rite is celebrated in the Capilla Mozarabe at 9am Monday to Saturday, and at 9.45am on Sundays.

-The high altar sits in the extravagant Capilla Mayor , whose masterpiece is the retablo (altarpiece), with painted wooden sculptures depicting scenes from the lives of Christ and the Virgin Mary; it's flanked by royal tombs.
+The high altar sits in the extravagant Capilla Mayor , the masterpiece of which is the retablo (altarpiece), with painted wooden sculptures depicting scenes from the lives of Christ and the Virgin Mary; it's flanked by royal tombs.
 The oldest of the cathedral's magnificent stained-glass pieces is the rose window above the Puerta del Reloj.
-Behind the main altar lies a mesmerising piece of 18th-century churrigueresque (lavish Baroque ornamentation), the Transparente , which is illuminated by a light well carved into the dome above.
+Behind the main altar lies a mesmerising piece of 18th-century churrigueresque (lavish baroque ornamentation), the Transparente , which is illuminated by a light well carved into the dome above.

-In the centre of things, the coro (choir) is a feast of sculpture and carved wooden stalls.
+In the centre of things, the coro (choir stall) is a feast of sculpture and carved wooden stalls.
 The 15th-century lower tier depicts the various stages of the conquest of Granada.

-Other noteworthy features include the sober cloister , off which is the 14th-century Capilla de San Blas , with Gothic tombs and stunning frescoes, the gilded Capilla de Reyes Nuevos , and the sala capitular (chapterhouse), with its remarkable 500-year-old artesonado (wooden Mudéjar ceiling) and portraits of all the archbishops of Toledo.
+Other noteworthy features include the sober cloister , off which is the 14th-century Capilla de San Blas , with Gothic tombs and stunning frescos; the gilded Capilla de Reyes Nuevos ; and the sala capitular (chapter house), with its remarkable 500-year-old artesonado (wooden Mudéjar ceiling) and portraits of all the archbishops of Toledo.

 The highlight of all, however, is the sacristía (sacristy), which contains a gallery with paintings by such masters as El Greco, Zurbarán, Caravaggio, Titian, Raphael and Velázquez.
 It can be difficult to appreciate the packed-together, poorly lit artworks, but it's a stunning assemblage in a small space.
 In an adjacent chamber, don't miss the spectacular Moorish standard captured in the Battle of Salado in 1340.

-An extra €3 gets you entrance to the upper level of the cloister, and the belltower , which offers predictably wonderful views over the centre of historic Toledo.
+An extra €3 gets you entrance to the upper level of the cloister, and the bell tower , which offers wonderful views over the centre of historic Toledo.